 - Calf Stretch – Lean forward against a wall with one knee straight and the heel on the ground.
 Place the other leg in the front, with the knee bent.
 Hold the position for 10 seconds and relax.

-- Bilateral heel drop – Stand at the edge of a stair, or a raised platform that is stable, with just the front half of your foot on the stair.
+- Bilateral heel drop – Stand at the edge of a stair, or a stable raised platform, with just the front half of your foot on the stair.
 This position will allow your heel to move up and down without hitting the stair.
 Lift your heels off the ground then slowly lower your heels to the lowest point possible.
 Repeat this step 20 times.

 - Single leg heel drop – This exercise is performed similarly to the bilateral heel drop, except that all your weight is focused on one leg.
 This should be done only after the bilateral heel drop has been mastered.

 What Happens After Treatment

 If your symptoms are mild, you start feeling better after 2 to 4 weeks of treatment.
 However, for more severe injuries, the healing process could take 2 -3 months.
 As your condition improves, you begin doing exercises to strengthen your calf muscles.